microsoft/reverse-proxy/docs/docfx/articles/config-files.md

         // matches /something/* and routes to "allclusterprops" "ClusterId": "allclusterprops", // Name of one of the clusters "Order" : 100, // Lower numbers have higher precedence "MaxRequestBodySize" : 1000000, // In bytes.
-An optional override of the server's limit (30MB).
+An optional override of the server's limit (30MB default).
 Set to -1 to disable.
         "Authorization Policy" : "Anonymous", // Name of the policy or "Default", "Anonymous" "CorsPolicy" : "Default", // Name of the CorsPolicy to apply to this route or "Default", "Disable" "Match": {